-European Health Cards for UK and Spanish residents.
+European Health Cards for EU and Spanish residents.

 Residency is established by the length of time that you spend in a country, you are deemed to be resident when you live in a country for 6 months or more.
-If you are a UK resident but planning to take a holiday within Europe you should apply for your European Health Cards (EHIC) before you leave.
-This card is issued free of charge from the NHS and allows you to have emergency medical care provided by the state healthcare system of the country.
+If you are an EU resident but planning to take a holiday within Europe you should apply for your European Health Cards (EHIC) before you leave.
+This card is issued free of charge and allows you to have emergency medical care provided by the state healthcare system of the country you are visiting.

 You will be asked to show your card prior to treatment in another country so carry them with you.
 If you have private medical insurance it is still advisable to apply for the EHIC, some insurance companies expect you to have this cover and others waive the excess claim charges if you have used it.

 Your EHIC will cover you for standard emergency treatment, dialysis and treatment for pre-existing illnesses as well as maternity care and 60% discount on prescriptions.
 It does only cover you for state medical care and you may be asked to pay for some treatments whilst abroad depending on the country, it doesn’t allow for repatriation costs.